dsg-innosource/foreflow-docs/roles-overview.md

 ## Introduction

 One of the features of foreflow is the ability to create robust Role-based permissions.
-The ability to create roles is, itself, a permissions based option in the main foreflow menu reserved for administrators.
+The ability to create roles is, itself, a permissions-based option in the main foreflow menu reserved for administrators.
 This Role-based permissions framework allows for both category and object based granularity to be applied to specific users.
 The category based security coveres _all_ created objects within a given category.
-The object based security applies to _specific_ created objects.
+The object based security applies to _specific_ created category objects.

 <a name="creating-roles"></a>